 Assessment is accomplished at Ozarka College in a variety of ways and using a combination of assessment methods.
-Students take standardized tests, complete surveys, evaluate courses, and participate in other types of assessment activities.
+All courses utilize learning outcomes tracking through the myOzarka system to provide both formative and summative assessment of student learning outcome attainment on both individual and course section levels.
+All course outcomes are linked to the appropriate General Education Outcome and outcome assessment is completed at the end of each semester.
+Additionally, students take standardized tests, complete surveys, evaluate courses, and participate in other types of assessment activities.